Teletype Model 28: Teletype Model 28 line of equipment

 The Teletype Model 28 ASR, introduced in 1957, was designed and built using existing stand-alone components and packaged as a console.
-The Model 28 ASR incorporates tape punch and tape reader components in addition to the keyboard, page printer, electrical service unit, console and motor used in the Model 28 KSR.
+The Model 28 ASR incorporates tape punch and tape reader components in addition to the keyboard, printer, electrical service unit, console and motor used in the Model 28 KSR.

 The Model 28 ASR keyboard base (LAK) supports the tape punch in addition to motor unit (LMU), typing unit (LP) and the code selecting and signal generator mechanisms of the Model 28 KSR.
 The Model 28 ASR tape reader, also known as the transmitter-distributor is mounted separately but powered by the same motor unit that powers the keyboard and typing unit.

 Four different tape punch units are available for use with the Model 28 ASR.
 These are the non-typing perforator (LPE), typing perforator (LTPE), non-typing reperforator (LRPE) and typing reperforator (LPR).
 Similarly, there are four different tape reader options.
 These are the fixed head single contact transmitter-distributor (LXD), pivoted head multi-contact transmitter-distributor (LAXD), fixed head multi-contact transmitter-distributor (LBXD) and pivoted and fixed head multi-contact transmitter-distributor (LCXD).
 There is also an option that installs a second tape punch, usually a typing reperforator (LPR) under the dome just behind the tape reader.
 The second tape punch is driven by its own motor.

 The Teletype Model 28 ASR is 40 inches high, 36 inches wide and 18.5 inches deep, excluding the keyboard.
 The keyboard extends 4.5 inches.
 The Teletype Model 28 ASR weighs 260 pounds.
 This machine, using the standard synchronous motor, uses less than 1.5 amps at 115VAC 60 Hz.
 The recommended operating environment is a temperature of 40 to 110 Fahrenheit, a relative humidity of 2 to 95 percent and an altitude of 0 to 10,000 feet.
 The printing paper is an 8.44 inch by 4.5 inch diameter roll and the paper tape is a one inch by 1000 foot roll.
 Ribbons are 0.5 inch wide by 60 yards long with plastic spools and eyelets for proper ribbon reverse operation.